foster95/kytchentable/README.md

 # Development using Agile Methodology
 ## User Stories
 Using the Agile Methodology, I first created a series of user stories to help break down the requirements of the website.
-These user stories were all writen in the following formation: As a *Role* I can *Capability* so that *Recieve Benefit*.
+These user stories were all writen in the following formation: As a *Role* I can *Capability* so that *Receive Benefit*.

 * As a Site Admin I can create and amend menu items so that I can add or remove food options as new dishes are created in the restaurant
 * As a Site Admin I can create times and days of the week slots the restaurant is open so that I can monitor booking availability throughout the week